kcroker/dpsprep/README.md

 The easiest way to obtain `dpsprep` is to clone the repository.

 The tool depends on several Python libraries, which can easily be installed via `poetry`.
+A configuration for `pyenv` is also included.

 The only hard prerequisite is `djvulibre`.
 Optional prerequisites are `libtiff` and `libjpeg` (or `libjpeg-turbo`), which are used for good bitonal and multitotal (RGB or grayscale) compression, correspondingly.
 The former depends on the latter, so installing `libtiff` will likely install both.
 For details on how they can be installed, see the GitHub Actions [workflow](./.github/workflows/test.yml) and the [dpsprep-git](https://aur.archlinux.org/packages/dpsprep-git) package for Arch Linux.